 Day 7: Takashima to Kyoto – Along the Holly Valley, Up and Down to Kyoto

-We left Lake Biwa heading north along route 303, than headed west along route 367 that is laying on a long valley, on the way to Kyoto.
-As always, we've decided to be "creative" and from time to time we've left the main road and took the small, country side roads so that we could see the "real" Japan and the Japanese people living in the countryside.
+We left Lake Biwa heading north along route 303, then headed west along route 367 which is lying on a long valley, on the way to Kyoto.
+As always, we've decided to be "creative" and from time to time we've left the main road and taken the small, countryside roads so that we could see the "real" Japan and the Japanese people living in the countryside.
 If you plan to follow this route you need to be aware that unlike the rest of the main roads, route 367 does not have any bicycle sideways.

-After crossing the pass, about 650m above sea level, we've started a long and nice descend to the historic city of Kyoto.
-The scenery of the country side was changed to a more populated area, but Kyoto does not look like other cities: in many parts of the city it still has the look and feel of a small village.
+After crossing the pass, about 650m above sea level, we've started a long and nice descent to the historic city of Kyoto.
+The scenery of the countryside was changed to a more populated area, but Kyoto does not look like other cities: in many parts of the city it still has the look and feel of a small village.

-Day 8: Day trip in Kyoto – Visiting Kyoto's Temples
+Day 8: A day trip in Kyoto – Visiting Kyoto's Temples

-Today was our last riding day in Japan, so we planed a relaxed and enjoyable urban bike ride.
+Today was our last riding day in Japan, so we planned a relaxed and enjoyable urban bike ride.

 Going down from Jinkakuji Temple we rode along the "Route of Philosophy" and some other temples.
 It was a great day that left us with a hunger for more days like this in Japan.

-To finalize our day (and actually our 8 days of bicycle trip in Japan) we've returned the rental bikes to Keving from CycleOsaka.com, who together with his business partner Sam, are expanding their bicycle rental business from Osaka to Kyoto as well.
-After celebrating our achievement drinking a cold bear with Kevin ("Kampai"!) – we've returned to our special Ryukan in Kyoto to spend a quite night in Japan.
+To finalize our day (and our 8 days of bicycle trip in Japan) we've returned the rental bikes to Kevin from CycleOsaka.com, who together with his business partner Sam, are expanding their bicycle rental business from Osaka to Kyoto as well.
+After celebrating our achievement by drinking a cold bear with Kevin ("Kampai"!) – we returned to our special Ryukan in Kyoto to spend a quiet night in Japan.

 Renting bikes in Japan was a complicated task.
-As our trip was a relatively short, we thought that it would be best to avoid bringing our bikes with us and to rent touring bikes locally.
-However, it was very difficult to find a bicycle store or a bicycle rental agency that is renting any bicycles other than simple city bikes suited for urban day trips.
+As our trip was relatively short, we thought that it would be best to avoid bringing our bikes with us and to rent touring bikes locally.
+However, it was very difficult to find a bicycle store or a bicycle rental agency that rented any bicycles other than simple city bikes suited for urban day trips.